 Yes, myfood24 has a recipe builder which allows you to enter the raw ingredients as stated in the recipe. myfood24 will calculate the size of an individual portion based on the number of servings you enter.
 The nutritional information provided will take into consideration weight and nutrient changes due to cooking.
 Recipes can be saved to your myfood24 account so you can access them quickly in the future.

-myfood24 is available in: English, German and Danish.
+myfood24 is available in: English, Danish, French, German and Norwegian.
 We have plans to expand the number of languages available and are currently working on an Arabic version.

 myfood24 automatically analyses the nutritional information for each food diary submitted.
 This information can be exported as two CSV files, one is a summary of each diary with back of pack nutrients and the second is a breakdown of each food item with over 100 nutrients.
 If you would like to see an example of the CSV nutrient outputs, please get in touch to request this.